-- 1. Wolff-Parkinson-White (WPW) Syndrome: Accessory pathway is called the Bundle of Kent: Directly connects the atrial to the ventricles, completely bypassing the normal conduction system in the AV node. - 2.
+- Wolff-Parkinson-White (WPW) Syndrome: Accessory pathway is called the Bundle of Kent: These fibers directly connect the atria to the ventricles, completely bypassing the normal conduction system in the AV node.
+See below. - 2.
 Lown-Ganong-Levine (LGL) Syndrome: Accessory pathway is called the James bundle.
-This connects the atria directly to the lower portion of the AV node, thus partially bypassing the AV node. - 3.
-The third type involves Mahaim fibers that do not bypass the AV node but originate below the AV node and insert into the ventricular wall, bypassing part of all of the ventricular conduction system.
+This connects the atria directly to the lower portion of the AV node, thus partially bypassing the AV node. - The third type involves Mahaim fibers that do not bypass the AV node but originate below the AV node and insert into the ventricular wall, bypassing part of all of the ventricular conduction system.